 On July 27, 2011, in connection with the Merger, we obtained the written consent of holders of a majority of our outstanding common stock approving the 2011 Incentive Stock Plan.
 The 2011 Plan covers up to 8,000,000 shares of common stock, and is designed to enable us to offer our employees, officers, directors, consultants and advisors whose services are considered valuable an opportunity to acquire an interest in the Company, to encourage a sense of proprietorship in the Company and to stimulate the active interest of such persons in the development and financial success of the Company and its subsidiaries.
 Also, during the year ended December 31, 2012, the Company's Board of Directors approved the issuance of up to an additional 2,000,000 shares of the Company's common stock in the form of restricted stock or options.
 These options generally have the same terms and conditions as those provided under the 2011 Plan, however, the authorization of these options is not subject to shareholder approval.
 The issuance of these options will be approved by the Company's Board of Directors on a case-by-case basis.
 During November 2013, the Company's Board of Directors also approved the 2013 Stock Plan.
 The 2013 Stock Plan covers up to 2,000,000 shares of the Company's common stock.
 The 2013 Stock Plan is administered by the Company's Board of Directors.
 During 2014, the shareholders holding a majority of the Company's outstanding common stock voted to approve the 2014 Plan.
-The 2014 Plan covers up to 12,000,000 shares of the Company's common stock.
-The 2014 Plan is administered by a committee consisting of two or more directors appointed by the Company's Board.
-In addition to the options granted to our Directors and Executive Officers, described in the section entitled "Executive Compensation - 2014 Option Grants", the Company has also granted 1,070,000 options to employees and consultants during the period covered by this Annual Report on Form 10-K. The aggregate number of options granted during the period covered by this Annual Report on Form 10-K is 5,207,500.
+The 2014 Plan covers up to 12,000,000 shares of the Company's Board.

-As of December 31, 2014, there were 3,928 shares of common stock remaining available for future issuance under the 2011 Plan, 1,600,000 shares of common stock available for future issuance under the 2013 Stock Plan, 6,792,500 shares of common stock available for future issuance under the 2014 Plan, and 66,071 shares available for future issuances under the 2012 Board Equity Authorization.
+As of December 31, 2015, there were 3,928 shares of common stock remaining available for future issuance under the 2011 Plan, 1,600,000 shares of common stock available for future issuance under the 2013 Stock Plan, 6,792,500 shares of common stock available for future issuance under the 2014 Plan, and 66,071 shares available for future issuances under the 2012 Board Equity Authorization.